 One of the leading theories as to why cats are attracted to pspsps is that the sound imitates several other sounds that cats are naturally interested in.
 Pspsps is actually an onomatopoeia for several sounds found in nature.
 It could be the sound of rustling leaves or tiny claws scratching the dirt.
 For some cats, it might remind them of a bird ruffling its feathers or the buzz of an interesting insect.
 All of these sounds signal great fun if you’re a cat with a predatory instinct.

-Some experts believe cats are attracted to the pspsps sound because it closely resembles something they’d be interesting in stalking or chasing.
+Some experts believe cats are attracted to the pspsps sound because it closely resembles something they’d be interested in stalking or chasing.
 It triggers the predatory instinct in their brain, and they can’t help but investigate.
 That sound suggests that there might be a critter nearby, and despite their best efforts to remain aloof, potential prey is always worth checking out.

 A Mother’s Warning